wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.docx.md

 ::: {.column width="60%"}
 **Interpret the results of the two-sample t-test**

-What can we conclude about the needle lengths on windward vs. leeward sides?
+What can we conclude about the needle lengths on sunny vs shady sides?

 **How to report this result in a scientific paper:**

-"A two-tailed, two-sample t-test at α=0.05 showed \[a significant/no significant\] difference in needle length between windward (M = ..., SD = ...) and leeward (M = ..., SD = ...) sides of pine trees, t(...) = ..., p = ...."
+"A two-tailed, two-sample t-test at α=0.05 showed \[a significant/no significant\] difference in needle length between windward (M = ..., SD = ...) and leeward (M = ..., SD = ...) sides of pine trees, t(...) =
+..., p = ...."
 :::

 ::: {.column width="40%"}